Democrat Party Racism -Part 1

 • 2008: Democratic President Obama elected

-• Democrats had no problem with confederate statues during the entire presidency of Barack Obama from 2008-2016.
+• Democrats had no problem with Confederate statues during the entire presidency of Barack Obama from 2008 to 2016.

 • Democrats – The historical monuments only became racist to liberals when Trump became president.